TaufiqRizky/SupplyChain_Coffe_ETH-GOERLI-/README.md

 # SupplyChain-Coffee-Ethereum
 **Ethereum Project - Coffee Supply Chain**
 A supplychain smart contract written in Solidity and deployed on the Rinkeby test network.
-This Smart contract demonstrates how supplychains can improve authenticity, efficiency and privacy between seller and buyer.
+This Smart contract demonstrates how supplychains can improve authenticity, efficiency and privacy between seller and buyer. updated testnet version from https://github.com/DavidCLi/SupplyChain-Coffee-Ethereum
 ****
 ### Steps:
 1. There are 4 roles: Farmer, Distributor, Retailer, and Consumer